Neil Kilkenny

-Neil Martin Kilkenny (born 19 December 1985) is a professional footballer who plays for Australian club Western United.
-A midfielder, he began his career in the youth system at Arsenal, and went on to play league football for Oldham Athletic, Birmingham City, Leeds United, Bristol City, Preston North End, Melbourne City and Perth Glory before joining Western United in 2021.
+Neil Martin Kilkenny (born 19 December 1985) is a former professional footballer.
+A midfielder, he began his career in the youth system at Arsenal, and went on to play league football for Oldham Athletic, Birmingham City, Leeds United, Bristol City, Preston North End, Melbourne City, Perth Glory, Western United, and Sorrento.

 Kilkenny was born in England, has Irish grandparents, and was raised in Australia.
 He played youth international football for both England and Ireland before committing to Australia.
-He has 14 caps for Australia, and competed for the country at the 2008 Olympics.
+He has 15 caps for Australia, and competed for the country at the 2008 Olympics.

 Early life and career

 Born in Enfield, London, Kilkenny moved to Australia with his family at the age of four, and grew up in Brisbane.
 A promising schoolboy footballer, he captained the Queensland schools' representative team.
 When Kilkenny was eleven, the family returned to England to maximise his chances of making a career in the game.
 At twelve, he was invited to join Arsenal's youth development scheme, and while a student at Ravenscroft School, Barnet, he played for Middlesex Schools and appeared for Arsenal's under-17 team.
 In July 2002 he began a two-year scholarship programme in Arsenal's Academy.

 By the 2003–04 season, he had graduated to Arsenal's under-19 team and once been an unused substitute for the reserves, and had played international football for Republic of Ireland under-19s, qualifying via grandparents from Sligo, and for England under-18s.
 However, he became unhappy at Arsenal, chose to leave the club, and after trials with clubs including Aston Villa, Manchester City and Leicester City, he joined Birmingham City on a free transfer in January 2004.